cole-trapnell-lab/hooke/docs/advanced.md

 ### Analysis of cranial sensory ganglia with Hooke

 This vignette focuses on the cranial sensory ganglia subset.
 Cranial sensory neurons transmit information from the head, ear, heart and viscera.
-Around 30000 cranial sensory neurons (~20 cells/embryo) were identified in the data.
-The data formed four distinct branches upon sub-clustering.
+Around 30,000 cranial sensory neurons (~20 cells/embryo) were identified.
 These cells were annotated by comparing branch specific gene expression with published expression data.

 ![csg_umap](assets/csg_umap.png){width=75%}

 #### Fitting a Hooke model with model time points

 _Foxi1_ and _phox2a_ are two transcription factors important for cranial sensory ganglia development.
 Here we subset the `cds` to focus on those perturbations.
-We also include all the controls.
+We also include all the controls in our `cell count set` construction.

 ```